space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 | - dateOfRating : datetime (default: current time) |

 Notice there are some restrictions on the data for some of the fields.
-You can enforce this in a variety of ways but we will go into more detail about proper validation later in the quickstart.
+There are a variety of ways to enforce this, including HTML parameters, so you may select your preferred method for now.
+Proper validation using Django validators will be discussed later in the quickstart.

 We have provided a fixture to seed the initial data for 18 meals and some meal ratings here:
 ![Initial Meals and MealRatings](projectFiles/mealRatings/initialMealsAndRatings.json)